apache/airflow/CONTRIBUTING.rst

 If you however feel the need to open an issue (usually a bug or feature request) consider starting with a `GitHub Discussion <https://github.com/apache/airflow/discussions>`_ instead.
-In vast majority of cases, discussions are better than issues - you should only open issues if you are sure you found a bug and have reproducible case to make the maintainers aware of it, or when you want to raise a feature request which you think does not require a lot of discussion.
+In the vast majority of cases discussions are better than issues - you should only open issues if you are sure you found a bug and have reproducible case to make the maintainers aware of it, or when you want to raise a feature request which you think does not require a lot of discussion.
 In case you have a very important topic